MHH-RCUG/sc-analysis/README.md

 * download_10x_pbmc_small_split2samples
 * download_10x_SmartSeq2_pbmc_GSE132044

-### Module: inspect_data (TO DO)
+### Module: inspect_rds (TO DO)
-Module executing diverse steps to read and inspect data for subsequent processing and analysis.
+Module to load and inspect generated object before further downstream analysis.
+Moreover, the script generates a lists of plots that can be displayed or saved in the desired size and resolution.